Murrieta, California: Arts and culture

 The Town Square is the location of the Murrieta Police Department, Murrieta Public Library, City Hall, a senior center, and $2 million veterans memorial.

 Parks and recreation

+There are 52 parks in the city of Murrieta, including one community pool, one skate park, three sports parks, two dog parks, two disc golf courses, an equestrian park, and various natural areas.

-Bear Creek Golf and Country Club was designed by Jack Nicklaus, and Presidents Ronald Reagan and Gerald Ford have played there.
-The Golf Club at Rancho California was designed by Robert Trent Jones, Sr.
+Bear Creek Golf and Country Club was designed by Jack Nicklaus, and Presidents Gerald Ford and Ronald Reagan have played there.
+The Golf Club at Rancho California was designed by Robert Trent Jones, Sr. Murrieta is also the site of the last operating Mulligan Family Fun Center location, an amusement park specializing in miniature golf.